githubteacher/devs-september/README.md

-# Welcome to GitHub for Developers
+# Welcome to Vlad's Branch

 ### Logistics